Lammas is observed on the 2nd of August.

 It is an Irish holiday that follows the day after Lughnasadh.

 While Lughnasadh was merry-making, on Lammas thanks would be given for the coming grain harvest by prayers and offerings of bread.
-Loaves of bread from the new grain would be made on this morning.
+Loaves of bread, including a Lammas Bannock, would be made on this morning from the new grain.